 After meeting the team, you will have an opportunity to meet with a child advocate.
 Your child will be escorted to a child-friendy interview room, where he or she will talk with a forensic interviewer.

 The Forensic Interview

 The purpose of the forensic interview is to create a comfortable space for a trained interviewer to address abuse allegations in a neutral, fact finding, developmentally appropriate manner.
 All forensic interviews at the The Network are legally sound, non-duplicative and non-leading.

 After the Interview

-After your child’s interview, you will meet with one or more members of the MDT who will share with you what your child disclosed and discuss specific recommendations.
-It is important that you follow through with all the recommendations as they will help your child begin the healing process.
+After your child’s interview and medical exam, you will meet with one or more of the MDT members to discuss next steps.
+It is important you follow through with the recommendations, as they will help your child through the healing process.

 Our Mission Statement

 "To maintain a community partnership that provides innovative, comprehensive services for abused children and their caregivers through prevention, assessment, intervention, treatment, education, and advocacy."

 To promote the overall health, protection and well-being for children in our community.